Silverlined/Robotics-Semester-4/README.md

 cat /etc/hostname
 ```
 - Temporary failure in name resolution:
+> Note: Connect to a network with internet access before attempting to resolve the issues.
 ```
 # Fix internet access issue
 echo "nameserver 8.8.8.8" | sudo tee -a /etc/resolv.conf